jscrodrigo/JavaScript-Topics/README.md

   * Arrays are not but a variable composed of elements of the same type.
     For example: ```const names = ["John", "Elliot", "Valerie", "Megan"];```
-5) Function are used to avoid writing the same code many times.
+5) Functions are used to avoid writing the same code many times.
 To declare functions we need to specify, if necessary, the parameters.
+Also, there are two elementary ways to declare functions: **Function declaration** and **Function expression**.
-In the examples bellow, a function has two parameters:
+  In the examples bellow, a function has one parameter:
   * Function declaration:
     ```
-    function myFunction(parameter) {
+    function myFunction01(parameter) {
       //do something with parameter
       return parameter
     };
     ```
+  * Calling this function: `let x = myFunction02(parameter);`

   * Function expression:
     ```